cubing/actions-workflows/README.md

 ## Publish GitHub release

-Automatically publisheds a [GitHub release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) when a tag starting with `v` (e.g. `v0.1.3`) is pushed.
+Automatically publishes a [GitHub release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) when a tag starting with `v` (e.g. `v0.1.3`) is pushed.
 This allows the latest release to show up in the sidebar of the project page on GitHub.

 Usage: